jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 2RG
 Creature - Nevron
 Vigilance.
-Summons protective bubbles — this creature enters with a shield counter on it.
+Summons protective bubbles — This creature enters with a shield counter on it.
 Bubbles are shielding enemies — {2}{G}, {T}: Put a shield counter on target creature you control.
 Launches projectiles from its hat — {2}{R}, {T}: This creature deals 2 damage to target attacking creature.
 Put a stun counter on it.
 When this creature dies, target opponent creates a Lumina token.